 There is no evidence to support the assertion that states without MICRA-like caps are suffering from a “doctor shortage” compared to states with caps.
 In 2009, states without damage caps had more doctors per capita than states like California with caps.

-Consumer Attorneys of California has fought for change to MICRA for decades, at the Legislature and in the courts.
+Consumer Attorneys of California has fought for change to MICRA for decades, at the Legislature, the ballot box, and in the courts.
 In the process we have battled deep-pocketed opponents with a vested interest in seeing that the law remains unchanged.

 Other states have caps of varying amounts that affect compensation for those harmed by medical negligence, and in several of those states those caps have been struck down by the courts.
 Similar challenges in California courts have so far failed.
 In fact, in 2011 the Fifth District Court of Appeal said any refinement of MICRA should come not from the courts but from the Legislature, where the law originated.

 Even if MICRA survives the scrutiny of the courts and Legislature, it needs to be adjusted to fit a new century and the effects of nearly 40 years of inflation.
 Under MICRA, the “non-economic” damages cap frozen at $250,000 in 1975 would equal more than $1 million today.
 It also should be fitted with a cost of living adjustment to make sure it doesn’t become equally outdated in the future.